More about: Lisbon in 1 Day: everything you need to know

 Both the Portas do Sol and Santa Lucía viewpoints are located in Alfama, a neighbourhood that stretches east of Lisbon on the slopes of the hill below São Jorge Castle, and strolling through its streets is a must in the Portuguese capital.
 If you don't want to miss a thing, you can book a guided tour of the Alfama neighbourhood.

 Delight in the architecture and admire some of its monuments, such as St. George's Castle and the National Pantheon.
 Unfortunately, with only 24 hours, you won't be able to stop and visit these two places and many others inside.
-But the views from outside and the walk are attractive enough to enjoy the area.
+But the exterior views and the walk are attractive enough to enjoy the area.

 Admire Lisbon Cathedral

 It is one of the oldest buildings in Lisbon, as it is one of the few that has survived the numerous earthquakes and fires that have ravaged the city throughout its history.
-Built in the Romanesque style, it houses the remains of Lisbon's patron saint, Saint Vincent, as well as a beautiful cloister and a treasure trove of great value.
+Built in the Romanesque style, it houses the remains of Lisbon's patron saint, St. Vincent, as well as a beautiful cloister and a treasure trove of great value.
 It can be visited free of charge, and for an extra €2.50 you can add the cloister and the treasure to your visit.

-Explore the Praça do Comércio
+Visit Praça do Comércio

-The historic Praça do Comércio is accessed through the Arco da Rua Augusta, leading to a square crowned in the centre by the equestrian statue of José I and opening directly onto the banks of the Tagus River.
+The historic Praça do Comércio is accessed through the Arco da Rua Augusta, leading to a square crowned in its centre by the equestrian statue of José I and opening directly onto the banks of the Tagus River.

 Here you can climb up to the Mirador del Arco viewpoint and admire its architecture, photograph the equestrian statue of José I and visit the Cais das Colunas pier on the banks of the Tagus.
-This square is also a transport hub for both sea and tram services.
+This square is also a transport hub for both maritime and tram services.

 Stop for lunch